 Principal Scientist and Principal Investigator on the SOLAR effort

-We developed one of these analytic tools under our PICASSA effort (also part of the Hallmark program).
+We developed an analytic tools under our PICASSA effort (also part of the Hallmark program).
 Our PICASSA analytic tool improves threat detection in space through probabilistic modeling and simulation.
-SOLAR allows space operators—who have minimal training in the reference models and reasoning behind PICASSA—to easily understand and incorporate these outputs into their space situational awareness and course-of-action development workflow to arrive at decisions faster, with greater confidence.
+SOLAR allows space operators—who have minimal training in the reference models and reasoning behind PICASSA—to easily understand and incorporate these outputs into their space situational awareness and course-of-action development workflow to arrive at decisions faster and with greater confidence.

 This material is based upon work supported by the United States Air Force and DARPA under Contract No. FA8750-17-C-0170.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Air Force and DARPA.